Dalmirog-zz/OctoPosh/CONTRIBUTING.md

-#Contributing guide to Octoposh
+# Contributing guide to Octoposh

 - Asking Questions
 - Reporting Bugs
 - Sending PRs
   - Submitting a bug fix
   - Submitting a new cmdlet/functionality
   - Submitting changes to the built-in module help
   - Submitting changes to the wiki
 - Setting up the development environment
   - Dev machine requirements
   - Running the unit tests

-  ​

 ## Asking Questions